 The Maasai Women’s Installation Team

-Opportunities for women is a central value for the International Collaborative.
+Women’s empowerment through providing opportunities for women is a central value for the International Collaborative.
 At first, The Maasai Stoves & Solar Project saw the installation step as a potentially difficult logistical challenge to overcome.
-However, the founder soon realized the construction work required for chimneys and solar power presented a great opportunity for women.
-It would become the an entry point for engaging women in the local value chain.
-And it has!
+However, the Project Leaders soon realized that the construction work required for chimneys and solar power presented a great opportunity for women.

 Joining the Maasai Stoves & Solar Installation Team helped to build the women’s ownership of the product and market process, while also providing additional income.
 And in the process, it built a new community.
 Meet some of the MSS leaders.
 Read about how the Project works to empower widows.